dineshbarri/Ireland-Hotel-Pricing-Ratings-Analysis-Python-SQL-Power-BI-/README.md

 </div>

-This end-to-end data analytics project focuses on analyzing **hotels in Ireland** using real-world data scraped from *Booking.com*.
-The project covers the full lifecycle of a modern data analytics workflow
+This comprehensive end-to-end data analytics project provides deep insights into Ireland's hotel market using real-world data scraped from Booking.com.
+The project demonstrates a complete modern data analytics workflow from raw data to actionable business intelligence.

 ---